trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/deep-links.md

 results for, and redirect the user who needs to see the results to this URL.
 This allows you to show users route-plannings directly from your website or app, without any need to implement your own user-interface.

+{{% warning %}}
+**New version available**

+A new version of ResRobot is available.
+Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.
+{{% /warning %}}

 ## Request and response

 ### Requests